 DIRECTV has a few cost-cutting options, but beware of any bundling offers you see.
 While DIRECTV teams up with AT&T fiber internet in some areas, there’s no discount for getting both.

-- Cancel premium services: DIRECTV gives new customers one year of free NFL Sunday Ticket and three months of free HBO MAX, EPIX, SHOWTIME, and STARZ—then begins automatically charging you for them if you forget to cancel.
+- Cancel premium services: DIRECTV gives new customers three months of free HBO MAX, MGM+, SHOWTIME, and STARZ—then begins automatically charging you for them if you forget to cancel.
 Check your bill for these add-ons and nix them if you don’t want them anymore.
-If you don’t, you could be paying an extra $55 a month for the premium channels and nearly $400 per year for NFL SUNDAY TICKET.
-Ouch!
+If you don’t, you could be paying an extra $55 a month for the premium channels.

 - Go paperless and automate: You can get $10 off your monthly bill if you sign up for autopay and paperless billing.
 Unfortunately, this discount is included in DIRECTV’s advertised pricing, so you might already be getting it.